Monday May 30th. 2016

 |June 16th to 18th.
 2016||Sónar 2016||Electronic Music festival||Details|

 See also Gay Sitges events

 Recommended Gay Hotels in Barcelona

 In the center of the ‘Gayxample’ gay area, the Axel hotel’s cutting-edge architectural designs create a liberal, cosmopolitan atmosphere where you will enjoy all of the comforts you can imagine.
-Popular roof-top gay bar.
+The hotel has a popular roof-top gay bar.

-Two Hotel Barcelona by Axel is located in the heart of the gay district.
-Rooftop pool with a large solarium & hot tub.
+Two Hotel Barcelona by Axel is located close to the gay district.
+It has a heated rooftop pool with a large solarium & hot tub.
 24-hour reception.
 Free high-speed WiFi access throughout.
 Each room has air conditioning and a minibar.

 In the heart of the gay area and only three streets away from Las Ramblas and the gothic quarter; two streets away from Passeig de Gràcia, tourist buses and the modernist route.
 Stay one minutes walk away from all the metro lines, train and airport bus.